 Body composition refers to the relative percentage of body weight that is fat versus fat-free tissue, or more commonly reported as “Percent Body Fat.”
-Fat-free mass can be defined as body weight except stored fat, and includes muscles, bones, water, connective and organ tissues, and teeth, whereas fat mass includes both essential fat (crucial for normal body functioning) and nonessential fat (storage fat or adipose tissue).
+Fat-free mass can be defined as body weight except for stored fat and includes muscles, bones, water, connective and organ tissues, and teeth.
+Fat mass includes both essential fat (crucial for normal body functioning) and nonessential fat (storage fat or adipose tissue).
 Benefits of body composition assessments include:

 This test will assess your body in relation to your workstation.
 From this test, recommendations will be made as to modifications you can do to your workstation to improve your posture and reduce the likelihood of ergonomic injures that may occur while sitting at your workstation.